3 years full-time (plus optional placement year)

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 Our teaching, learning and student experience is outstanding, recognised by a Gold rating from the Office for Students in the 2023 national assessment (Teaching Excellence Framework).

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 You'll learn through a combination of lectures, seminars, workshops and one-to-ones.
 We offer a personal approach to learning with much of our teaching conducted in small groups (typically fewer than 15 students in a seminar group).
-Our staff are very approachable and our doors are always open.
 Your personal supervisor provides support and guidance throughout your studies, offering weekly feedback and guidance hours.

 You'll be taught by academics at the forefront of research across a number of political areas such as conflict, security and development, political economy, international politics, political theory and public policy.
 As international experts in their field, our staff advise governments and organisations and regularly contribute to news and current affairs programmes.
 Our expertise and experience feed directly into our teaching.

-You will be based in the Department of Politics on Campus West.
+You will be based in the Department of Politics and International Relations on Campus West.
 Most teaching will take place nearby.